Friday of the Eighth Week in Ordinary Time

 “May no one ever eat of your fruit again!”

-Saint Mark, in composing the Gospel passage that we hear today, uses a literary technique that demonstrates the meaning of faith.
-He takes what would seem like two different scenes—Jesus cursing the fig tree, and Jesus confronting those who profane the Temple—and combines them in order to form a single passage, in which one illuminates the other.
+Saint Mark the Evangelist, in composing the Gospel passage that we hear today, uses a literary technique.
+It demonstrates the meaning of faith.
+St. Mark takes two very different scenes and combines them.
+These two scenes—Jesus cursing the fig tree, and Jesus confronting those who profane the Temple—end up illuminating each other.

-The Good News of Jesus stands in sharp contrast to the messages of self-fulfillment that the world tries to preach in so many different forms.
-So therefore, the four evangelists use images of contrast in order to convey the Gospel.
+The Good News of Jesus stands in contrast to the messages of self-fulfillment that the world tries to preach.
 The withered fig tree is an image of those who have no faith, such as those who profane the Temple.
-Such are those who live by the standards of the world.
+That kind of withering is the ultimate fate of those who live by the standards of the world.

-We are called, however, to make an act of faith in Christ Jesus.
-On this Friday, we recognize especially the first step involved in such an act, declared by Our Lord in the last sentence of today’s gospel passage: “When you stand to pray, forgive anyone against whom you have a grievance so that your heavenly Father may in turn forgive you your faults.”
+You and I, however, are called to make an act of faith in Christ Jesus.
+Today’s Gospel passage calls us to do this in a specific way.
+The first step is explained by Our Lord Jesus in the last sentence of today’s gospel passage: “When you stand to pray, forgive anyone against whom you have a grievance so that your heavenly Father may in turn forgive you your faults.”
+Jesus’ words here echo what you and I pray each time we say the Our Father: “forgive us our trespasses as we forgive those who trespass against us.”